gepser/markdown-progress/README.md

 ### Google Cloud

-Login and set the project in `gcloud` if you are nott already logged in.
+Login and set the project in `gcloud` if you are not already logged in.

     gcloud auth login
     gcloud config set project THE_PROJECT_NAME